rajlego/Documentation/docs/qs-backup-setup.md

 5. In the **command prompt**, type `git clone <https://github.com/......>`.
 Replace the text between **< >** with the link you copied from GitHub. 'git clone' will create a local copy of your github repository.

-6. Login with your GitHub account to authenticate.
+6. A popup will appear.
+Login with your GitHub account to authenticate.

 <img src="/content/images/backup-setup/gitsetup-login.png" data-origin="content/images/backup-setup/gitsetup-login.png" alt="">